 Upon completion of the investigation, the Title VI Coordinator will complete a final report.
 If a Title VI violation is found to exist, remedial steps as appropriate and necessary will be taken immediately.
 The Complainant will also receive a final report together with any remedial steps.
 The investigation process and final report should take no longer than forty-five (45) business days.

-Should the County be unable to satisfactorily resolve a complaint involving a federally assisted program, service, or activity, the County will forward the complaint, along with a record of its disposition to the appropriate state or federal agency, including, but not limited to, Florida Department of Transportation (FDOT), U.S. Department of Justice, or U.S. Department of Treasury, Office of Gulf Coast Restoration (OGCR).
+Should the County be unable to satisfactorily resolve a complaint involving a federally assisted program, service, or activity, the County will forward the complaint, along with a record of its disposition, to the appropriate state or federal agency, including, but not limited to, Florida Department of Transportation (FDOT), U.S. Department of Justice, or U.S. Department of Treasury, Office of Gulf Coast Restoration (OGCR).

-If the Complainant is unable or unwilling to submit a complaint involving a federally assisted program, service, or activity to the County or if the Complainant wishes to appeal the County’s decision regarding a such a complaint, the Complainant may contact the FDOT, and the FDOT will forward the complaint to the appropriate state or federal agency.
+If the Complainant is unable or unwilling to submit a complaint involving a federally assisted program, service, or activity to the County or if the Complainant wishes to appeal the County’s decision regarding a such a complaint, the Complainant may contact the appropriate state or federal agency.